Alee14/DLAP/README.md

 [Video Tutorial](https://www.youtube.com/watch?v=7X3FAhYW31I)

-If there's anything wrong or wanting to add a feature, feel free to make a fork and put a pull request.
+If you want to add a feature or there's anything wrong, feel free to make a fork and put a pull request.

 # Configuration
 Make a new file called `config.json`.